tbnobed/stagelink/DEPLOYMENT_AUTH.md

 1. Log in at `http://your-domain/auth`
 2. Click your username → "Profile"
 3. Change password in the profile section

+## 🔒 Session Token Security

+Virtual Audience Platform v2.0 includes advanced session token security to prevent link abuse:

+### How Session Tokens Work

+- **Single-Use Links**: Each streaming link includes a unique session token that can only be used once
+- **Replay Attack Prevention**: Used tokens cannot be reused, even if bookmarked or shared
+- **Automatic Expiration**: Tokens expire with their parent link or after 24 hours by default
+- **Token Validation**: Pages validate tokens before allowing access to streaming features

+### Security Benefits

+1. **Prevents Link Sharing Abuse**: Links can't be shared indefinitely between users
+2. **Stops History Replay**: Bookmarked links become invalid after first use
+3. **Controlled Access**: Each session is tracked and monitored
+4. **Clean Cleanup**: Expired tokens are automatically removed from the database

+### Database Schema Updates

+The session token feature adds a new `session_tokens` table with:
+- Token ID and expiration tracking
+- Foreign key relationships to links and viewer links
+- Consumption status to prevent reuse
+- User tracking for audit purposes

+### For Developers

+Session tokens are automatically generated when:
+- Creating new streaming links via `/api/links`
+- Creating new viewer links via `/api/viewer-links`

+Token validation happens at:
+- `/api/validate-token` endpoint for token verification
+- Session and studio-viewer pages before streaming access

 ## 👥 User Management